Chart Color Schemes

 Davistown is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Davistown, as evaluated at the latest Census conducted on 28 August 2016, comprised 73.1% houses and 26.9% other dwellings including semi-detached, apartments, and 'other' dwellings.
-This compares to Sydney metropolitan area's dwelling structure of 74.2% houses and 25.9% other dwellings.
-Home ownership in Davistown was at 43.1%, with mortgaged dwellings at 40.2% and rented dwellings at 16.7%.
-The median monthly mortgage repayment in the area, as of June 2021, was $2,167, while the median weekly rent figure was recorded at $420.
-In comparison, Sydney metropolitan area had median monthly mortgage repayments of $2,150 and median weekly rents of $400.
-Nationally, Davistown's median monthly mortgage repayments were significantly higher than the Australian average of $1,863 as of June 2021, while median weekly rents were substantially above the national figure of $375.
+Dwelling structure in Davistown, as per the latest Census, consisted of 73.1% houses and 26.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Davistown stood at 43.1%, with mortgaged dwellings at 40.2% and rented ones at 16.7%.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
+Median weekly rent in Davistown was $420, compared to Sydney metro's $470.
+Nationally, Davistown's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing